TechnologyAdvice/fixd/README.md

 foo.fizz = 'bazz' // -> ERROR: Cannot assign to read only property
 ```

+_Note: While `Object.freeze` will prevent modifications, `use strict` must be applied to the document in order to throw error on attempted mutation`_

 ## Creating New Instances

 Because the objects are frozen, Fixd provides the `create` method for returning a new, modified instance.